aersosi/aersosi.com/src/content/articles/_draft/a11ytip-documentation-EN.md

 # a11ytip

-Simple, straight-forward tooltips with accessibility at their core.

-Extremely easy to integrate and configure with a CSS-first approach that puts user experience and accessibility front and center.

-## Features
+Simple, straightforward tooltips.
+Easy to integrate, easy to configure, CSS-first with accessibility built in.

-- **CSS Variables**: Effortless global theming and customization
+- **CSS Variables**: Effortless custom styling
-- **Data Attributes**: Granular control over individual tooltips (browser permitting)
+- **Data Attributes**: Granular styling of individual tooltips (Chrome only)
 - **Lightweight**: ~7KB CSS (minified) + ~1KB JavaScript (minified)
-- **Accessibility First**: Built with screen readers and keyboard navigation in mind
+- **Accessibility first**: Built with screen readers and keyboard navigation in mind
-- **Beautiful Design**: Clean, modern aesthetics out of the box
+- **Clean design**: Clean, modern aesthetic
-- **Theme Support**: Light and dark themes included, with custom theme support
+- **Theme support**: Light and dark themes included, or just add your own
-- **CSS-First Architecture**: Minimal JavaScript footprint, maximum flexibility
+- **CSS-first architecture**: Minimal JavaScript footprint, maximum flexibility
-- **No Over-Engineering**: Just tooltips that work, without unnecessary complexity
+- **No overengineering**: Simple tooltips that work.
+No fuss

 ---